iotaledger/documentation/iota-streams/0.1/introduction/overview.md

 - **#streams-dev:** A read-only channel where developers discuss topics and where any GitHub updates are displayed

 - **#streams-discussion:** An open channel where anyone is free to discuss Streams

+## Streams Experience Team

+The [Streams Experience Team](https://github.com/iota-community/IOTAStreams) (X-Team) is a collaborative effort to help improve the developer experience.

+The Streams Experience Team focus on:

+- Quality assurance and review
+- Documentation
+- Code samples

+If you'd like to get involved, [add your information to an issue on GitHub](https://github.com/iota-community/IOTAStreams/issues/new/choose) and join the #experience channel on [Discord](https://discord.iota.org).

 ## Next steps